-I know I was supposed to write another installment in my green laundry "series" this week, but time got the best of me, and other posts got in the way.
-But I promise I'll share more early next week.
+I know I was supposed to write another installment in my green laundry “series” this week, but time got the best of me, and other posts got in the way.
+I had been writing some Above Ground Pool Reviews Buyer’s Guides in that time.
+But I promise I’ll share more early next week.
 I have some more good things to pass along and a giveaway! 🙂 So be watching.

 Summer has suddenly arrived around here and with that the much anticipated filling of the pool.
 The pool here on my grandparents’ farm has been around since the 30s or 40s.
 Most of it was dug out with work horses and then some excavating tools at the end.
 It is spring-fed and sucks the breath straight out of your chest when you dive in.
 But oh, how good it feels on a sticky, hot summer day.
 The other thing I love about it, is that it hasn’t changed a bit since I was a little toddling bare-bummed swimmer many years ago–except for the fact that there’s no longer a giant red crab painted on the bottom, and I’ve sewed new curtains for the girls’ side of the pool house.
 While we wait the few days for the pool to fill, it is like a concrete beach for the girls to play in, the perfect warm-up to refresh their swimming muscles and techniques.

 Last summer was the year I sat poolside with a hot, sticky newborn attached to my chest making me sweat in places where I didn’t know possible.
 This year, I’ve graduated to baby pool life guard and hose-holder.
 Things are looking up.